 Devotees who visit all 12 Jyotirlingas are believed to be entitled for salvation and enlightenment.
 The views of the Jyotirlingas remove the darkness from the mind and bring peace, enjoyments and prosperity to the devotee.
 The 12 Jyotirlinga Yatra will purify the mind and body.

 The 12 Jyotirlingas are spread across India from southern part to northern part.
-The south most Jyotirlinga is located at Rameshwaram
+The south most Jyotirlinga can be visited on Rameshwaram tour packages

 One can start from any of the 12 Jyotirlinga shrines and move over to others one by one.
 But mostly pilgrims come to the states of Maharashtra or Madhya Pradesh and start their pilgrimage circuit at the Jyotirlinga places and move around the nearby shrines before proceeding to north and south.